Board of Directors

 Jan H. Kamphuis, Ph.D., is a licensed clinical psychologist, and a fellow of the Society for Personality Assessment.
 He is a Full Professor at the University of Amsterdam (UvA), and currently serves as Chair of the psychology department.
 He has special interest in (a) personality disorders, and (b) (furthering) the treatment utility of assessment.
 He also has a small research/ clinical appointment at the Viersprong, a specialized clinic for the assessment and treatment of personality disorders.
 Dr. Kamphuis has published over 80 international articles, chapters, and books, most of which pertain to innovations in personality assessment and personality disorders.
 Specific topics include Therapeutic Assessment, MMPI-2-RF, risk assessment, forensic assessment, and treatment selection in personality disorders.
 He is certified in Therapeutic Assessment with adults.

 J.D.
-Smith, Ph.D. is assistant professor in the Departments of Psychiatry and Behavioral Sciences, Preventive Medicine, and Pediatrics at Northwestern University Feinberg School of Medicine in Chicago.
+Smith, Ph.D., is Associate Professor in the Departments of Psychiatry and Behavioral Sciences, Preventive Medicine, and Pediatrics at Northwestern University Feinberg School of Medicine in Chicago where he is Associate Director of the National Institute on Drug Abuse-funded Center for Prevention Implementation Methodology.
 Dr. Smith conducts research on the translation of evidence-based interventions to real-world service delivery systems.
 His work is currently focused on preventive interventions for children and families, implemented in pediatric primary care and through home visitation, and the development of innovate methods for dissemination and implementation research.
-His research is funded by the National Institutes of Health, the Centers for Disease Control and Prevention, and the Robert Wood Johnson Foundation.
-He is a fellow of the Society for Personality Assessment and a member of the Board of Trustees, Co-Editor of the Clinical Case Applications Section of the Journal of Personality Assessment, and former Associate Editor.
+His research is funded by the National Institutes of Health, the Centers for Disease Control and Prevention, the US Department of Agriculture, Agency for Healthcare Research and Quality, and national and local foundations.
+He is a fellow of the Society for Personality Assessment and former Associate Editor and Co-Editor of the Clinical Case Applications Section of the Journal of Personality Assessment.
 He is a Faculty member of the Therapeutic Assessment Institute and has served as Founding Editor of the Institute’s newsletter, the TA Connection, since 2012.
-He is also an affiliate scientist of the Institute for Research and Education Advancing Children’s Health at Arizona State University.
-Dr. Smith has published more than 50 articles and book chapters on Therapeutic Assessment, assessment-driven interventions, prevention science, implementation science, and developmental psychopathology, and he has received a number of awards and recognitions for his research.
+Dr. Smith has published more than 70 articles and book chapters on Therapeutic Assessment, assessment-driven interventions, prevention science, implementation science, and developmental psychopathology, and he has received a number of awards and recognitions for his research including the Samuel J. & Anne G. Beck Award for outstanding early career research in personality assessment, the Walter G. Klopfer Award, the Mary S. Cerney Award, and the Martin Mayman Awardfrom the Society for Personality Assessment.
+He is currently Associate Editor at the journal Prevention Science and Associate Editor for Implementation Research for the journal Families, Systems, & Health.